-China has become the world’s biggest app market with revenues of $544 million in 2020 and a 6% YOY growth.
-Localizing your apps and games into Chinese then becomes an increasing priority.
+China has become the world’s biggest app market, surpassing 1.1 billion app users in December 2021 (AdChina).
+For app developers, this makes for a huge opportunity to tap into a productive market.
 So, what do you need to take into account when localizing your app/game for the Chinese market?
-We’ve gathered for you all the information and tips you need to know to localize your app/game successfully.
+We’ve gathered for you all the information and tips you need to know to localize your app/game successfully in China.

 iOS versus Google Play

-Well, with Google Play officially not working in China, there are over 200 local alternative Android app stores (Top 20 covering almost 90% of the market).
-Each of these stores has its own distinctive features and tools for content promotion on its platform so in order to localize your Android app for China, you’ll have to negotiate with each store individually.
-Here we have listed the top 5 most popular Chinese app stores:
+With Google Play officially not working in China, there are over 200 local alternative Android app stores (top 20 covering almost 90% of the market).
+Each of these stores has its own distinctive features and tools for content promotion on its platform, so in order to localize your Android app for China, you’ll have to negotiate with each store individually.
+Here, we have listed the top 5 most popular Chinese app stores:

 - 360 Mobile Assistant